denniskniep/grafana-datasource-plugin-neo4j/README.md

 Neo4J: http://localhost:7474

-Grafana is started by docker-compose in development mode therefore no restart of grafana is required when source code changed.
+Grafana is started by docker-compose in development mode therefore no restart of grafana is required when frontend source code changed.

 ### Run example queries